Škoda Transtech

-Škoda Transtech Oy is Finland's major domestic manufacturer of low-floor tram and railway rolling stock.
+Škoda Transtech Oy a Finnish manufacturer of low-floor tram and railway rolling stock.
 It specializes in building tram and railway vehicles for extreme climatic conditions, such as those encountered in Finland.

 History

 The company was established in 1985 when the Finnish engineering firm Rautaruukki started manufacturing freight wagons in Otanmäki and Taivalkoski.
 In 1991 the railway rolling stock works of Valmet (in Tampere), which specialized in the manufacture of carriages and locomotives, was merged with Transtech.
 In 1998 Rautaruukki sold the Taivalkoski factory to Telatek Oy, retaining the Otanmäki plant.

 In June 1999 Rautaruukki sold Transtech to Patentes Talgo SA of Spain, but was subsequently sold to the Finnish group Pritech Oy in March 2007.
 During the period of Spanish ownership, the company was known as Talgo Oy, but has reverted to its previous name.
 In August 2015 Škoda Transportation bought a 75% stake in the company, purchasing the remaining 25% in May 2018 and rebranding it Škoda Transtech in October 2018.